TheDeathlyCow/tns-s5-halloween/README.md

 # tns-s5-halloween

 ## What's needed:
-* Bosses for the warped forest, crimson forest, lava ocean, and basalt deltas.
+* Bosses for the crimson forest, lava ocean, and basalt deltas.
 * Minions for the crimson forest, lava ocean, and basalt deltas.
-* Portal functionality.

 ## What's already there:
 * Chest loot tables.